stevleibelt/incubator/component/php/process_pipe/README.md

 Currently, there is no plan to blow up the code base with an implementation of [STDIN](http://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29), [STDOUT](http://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) or [STDERR](http://en.wikipedia.org/wiki/Standard_streams#Standard_error_.28stderr.29).
 Errors can be handled by the thrown exception.
 Input is defined by the ExecutableInterface, as well as the output (return value).

 Take a look to the example section.
+The following examples are:

+* no input
+* input array
+* failing execution
+* input generator
+* input transformer
+* input validator

 # Usage